 “Got it!”
 I said and jumped in the back seat as Joanne opened the passenger door for me.

-After we had lunch of salad, fruit and some tofu she had been saving she played one of her latest compositions for me.
+After we had lunch of salad, fruit, and some tofu she had been saving, the old woman played one of her latest compositions for me.
 It was beautiful and poignant.
 Her voice was weak and shaky and the piano was old and out of tune, but the beauty of her work still came through.
 The old woman insisted I stay the night and would not let me hitch alone in the dark.
 The next morning, we hitched back into town where she bought me a ticket all the way the Butte Montana on the greyhound bus.

 I nodded.
 “You have been so very kind to me.
 I’ll be fine.
 I can’t thank you enough.”
 I said wagging my tail in gratitude.